The Complete Setup Guide for the Sony a1

 JPEG/HEIF Switch

-One of the first choices you can make is to decide if you want to choose either JPEG or the newer HEIF file format with the a1.
-HEIF has grown in popularity recently, offering similarly finalized/compressed file format as JPEG but taking up even less space in the process.
-Time will tell if HEIF really takes off, but JPEG has been around for decades and with companies like Apple and Sony pushing for HEIF, it has a good chance at survival.
+One of your first choices is to choose either JPEG or the newer HEIF file format with the a1.
+HEIF has grown in popularity recently, offering a similarly finalized/compressed file format as JPEG but taking up even less space in the process.
+Time will tell if HEIF really takes off, but JPEG has been around for decades, and with companies like Apple and Sony pushing for HEIF, it has a good chance of survival.

 Image Quality Settings

-Found in the “Shooting” menu under the “1: Image Quality” section you will find “Image Quality Settings”.
+Found in the “Shooting” menu under the “1: Image Quality” section, you will see “Image Quality Settings”.

 Long Exposure Noise Reduction

-One of the first settings that I like to turn off is “Long Exposure Noise” reduction that is on by default.
-When shooting long exposures, this setting will force the camera to take a second image with the shutter closed to help the processor look for hot pixels (bright red pixels) that are often generated from the heat of an electronic sensor that is used for an extended period of time.
+One of the first settings that I like to turn off is “Long Exposure Noise Reduction,” which is on by default.
+When shooting long exposures, this setting will force the camera to take a second image with the shutter closed to help the processor look for hot pixels (bright red pixels) that are often generated from the heat of an electronic sensor that is used for an extended time.
 It then takes what it finds and tries to remove those “hot pixels” from your original image.
 While this process can be beneficial if you don’t fully understand how to deal with noise reduction in the processing phase, it doubles the amount of time required to take a single shot.
-For example, a 30-second exposure now requires 1 minute of time because of the mandatory second shot.
-Plus, I would much rather retain full control over how I choose to handle noise reduction regardless.
+For example, a 30-second exposure now requires 1 minute because of the mandatory second shot.
+I would instead retain complete control over how I choose to handle noise reduction, regardless.

-Found in the “Shooting” menu under the “1: Image Quality” section you will find “Long Exposure NR” at the bottom of the 1st page of this section.
+In the “Shooting” menu under the “1: Image Quality” section, you will find “Long Exposure NR” at the bottom of the 1st page of this section.

 High ISO NR

 Next, I want to turn off High ISO noise reduction for similar reasons.
-While using higher ISO’s will absolutely increase the noise found in an image shot on the Sony a1, I would much rather have full control over how I choose to handle that noise when I start processing my images rather than rely on the camera to know what I want.
+While using higher ISOs will increase the noise in an image shot on the Sony a1, I would much rather have complete control over how I handle that noise when I start processing my photos rather than rely on the camera to know what I want.
 Because of this, I turn this setting off as well.

-Found in the “Shooting” menu under the “1: Image Quality” section you will find “High ISO NR” if you continue to hit the down key from “Long Exposure NR” and find yourself on the 2nd menu page of this section.
+Found in the “Shooting” menu under the “1: Image Quality” section, you will see “High ISO NR” if you continue to hit the down key from “Long Exposure NR” and find yourself on the 2nd menu page of this section.

 Rec.
 Media Settings

 With the Sony a1, you now have the ability to use either SD cards or the newer and faster CF Express Type A cards in either of the two slots available on the camera.
 Through the “Rec.
-Media Settings” menu, you can decide how exactly you want your photo and video files written to those cards.
-If you want you could record photos to one card and videos to the other or duplicate all images to both cards while only shooting video on the other card.
-The combinations are endless, so be sure to experiment with them to find what works best for you.
-Additionally in this menu, you will find the “Auto Switch Media” setting, which is very handy for photographers like myself.
-When I am shooting wildlife photography with bursts of images at 20 or 30fps, I can fill up a card rather quickly.
+Media Settings” menu, you can decide how exactly you want your photo and video files written on those cards.
+If you wish, you could record pictures on one card and videos on the other or duplicate all images to both cards while only shooting videos on the other.
+The combinations are endless, so experiment with them to find what works best.
+In this menu, you will also find the “Auto Switch Media” setting, which is very handy for photographers like myself.
+I can fill up a card relatively quickly when shooting wildlife photography with bursts of images at 20 or 30fps.
 However, if I have two cards in my a1, I can set it to auto-switch to my second card if the first one fills up, minimizing the chance that I missed a shot because I ran out of space in the middle of some action.

-Found in the “Shooting” menu under “2: Media” section you will find “Rec.
+Found in the “Shooting” menu under the “2: Media” section, you will see “Rec.
 Media Settings”.

 Copyright Info

-One of the ways that you can protect the copyright of any image that you take is to make sure that your copyright information can be found inside the image itself.
-While this is normally done in the post-processing side of things, I have lately found myself making sure my info can be found on all of my RAW images as well straight out of the camera.
-The process is easy, simply head to the Copyright menu and turn on the “Write Copyright Info” setting on and then fill out the sections for “Set Photographer” and “Set Copyright”.
+One of the ways that you can protect the copyright of any image you take is to ensure that your copyright information can be found inside the image itself.
+While this is usually done via the post-processing side, lately, I have ensured my info can be found in all of my RAW images straight out of the camera.
+The process is easy; head to the Copyright menu, turn on the “Write Copyright Info” setting, and then fill out the sections for “Set Photographer” and “Set Copyright.”

-Found in the “Shooting” menu under “3: File” section you will find the “Copyright Info” option.
+Found in the “Shooting” menu under the “3: File” section, you will find the “Copyright Info” option.

 Write Serial Number

 Another handy setting to help you protect your images/copyright is having the ability to write your camera’s serial number to your images.
-This will embed that information into your JPEG, HEIF or RAW files, giving you yet one more way to prove that you took a specific image if they were ever stolen or used without your permission.
-If your camera was ever stolen, you could also possibly identify people using the camera if this feature was left on.
+This will embed that information into your JPEG, HEIF, or RAW files, giving you yet another way to prove that you took a specific image if it was ever stolen or used without your permission.
+If your camera was ever stolen, you could potentially identify people using the camera if this feature was left on.

-Found in the “Shooting” menu under “3: File” section you will find the “Write Serial Number” setting at the bottom of page.
+Found in the “Shooting” menu under the “3: File” section, you will find the “Write Serial Number” setting at the bottom of the page.

 Self-timer Type

-With the Sony a1 adopting the a9 series “drive mode” top dial instead of a pure software solution like the a7R series, be sure to quickly take a look at the “Self-time Type” settings.
-Here you can adjust the self-timer mode found on that top dial to handle 2, 5 or 10-second delays before taking an image.
-Additionally, you can experiment with the continuous self-timer mode to take a rapid succession of images after a delay as well.
+With the Sony a1 adopting the a9 series “drive mode” top dial instead of a pure software solution like the a7R series, quickly look at the “Self-time Type” settings.
+You can adjust the self-timer mode on that top dial to handle 2, 5, or 10-second delays before taking an image.
+Additionally, you can experiment with the continuous self-timer mode to take a rapid succession of pictures after a delay.

 Found in the “Shooting” menu under “3: Drive Mode” section you will find the “Self-time Type” setting.